Morse theory for $S$-balanced configurations in the Newtonian $n$-body problem: The theorem for balanced configurations

 for $\widetilde \nabla \widehat U$.
 In particular there are no non-collinear $\sbc$ for $ \vartheta(q(t)) \in (0, 45^\circ]$. \end{thm}

-\begin{rmk} To our best knowledge it is not clear whether a word by word generalization of the $\cc$ $45^\circ$-Theorem hold for $\sbc$.
-In fact, there is a priori no reason why collinear configurations along some line which is not one of the main axes should be mapped into collinear configurations by the gradient flow.
+\begin{rmk} A word by word generalization of Moeckel's $45^\circ$-Theorem (stating that the set of all configurations which are collinear along some line is an attractor for the gradient flow of $\widehat U$) cannot hold for $\sbc$, as $\csbc$ can be local minima of $\widehat U$ for suitable choices of $s>1$.
+In fact, a priori there is not even a reason why the set of collinear configurations should be invariant under the gradient flow.

 \end{rmk}